Punktum-dk/whois-rest-service-specification/README.md

 <a id="rate-limiting"></a>
 ## Rate Limiting

+We only allow one request per second per source IP.

+If rate is higher that acceptable, we return: `503 Service Temporarily Unavailable`

-We only allow a certain number of requests per minute.
-We reserve the right to adjust the rate limit in order to provide a high quality of service.
+We reserve the right to adjust the rate limiting in order to provide a high quality of service.

-Current limit is set to 1 request per second.

-In addition the service only allow 1 TCP-connection per.
-(IPv4)/24.

-Meaning that `192.0.2.41` and `192.0.2.52` can not have simultaneous connections, but `192.0.2.41` and `192.0.3.52` can.

 <a id="security"></a>
 ## Security